sherrytangshiyun/Hello-World/README.md

 # Hello-World
-Just say hello to you everyone
+Just say hello to you all